qamcom/Banana-Pi-F3-for-Yocto-Blog/README.md

 ## Prerequisites ##

 Prepare the build by creating a project directory and fetch Poky from the Yocto project.
-The scarthgap release of Poky is used,
+The `scarthgap` release of Poky is used.

 ```shell
 mkdir bpi-f3-yocto